- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

-Ans.
-It can be generated by login into Traces site.
+It can be generated by login into the Traces site.

-Q- Who has to pay TDS on sale of property?
+Q- Who has to pay TDS on the sale of the property?

-Q- I am a buyer.
-Should I deduct TDS on the amount exceeding the property value of Rs 50 lakh or the entire amount at which I have bought the property?
+Q- Should I deduct TDS on the amount exceeding the property value of Rs 50 lakh or the entire amount at which I have bought the property?

-Ans.
-TDS on the entire amount of consideration if property value exceeding Rs.
+TDS on the entire amount of consideration or the stamp duty value, whichever is higher, if property value exceeds Rs.
 50 lakh.

-Q- I am a buyer.
-How do I procure TAN to report the TDS on sale of property?
+Q- How do I procure TAN to report the TDS on the sale of property?

-Q- I am a buyer.
-What should I do if I don’t have the PAN of the seller(s)?
+Q- What should I do if I don’t have the PAN of the seller(s)?

-Ans.
-The seller(s)’s PAN is mandatory for deducting TDS and filing Form 26QB.You are required to take selers PAN before hand.
+The seller(s)’s PAN is mandatory for deducting TDS and filing Form 26QB.You are required to take seller’s PAN beforehand.